-- Be between the ages of 18 and 28 when your program begins (Enology program between the ages of 21 to 35).
+- Be between the age of 18 and 28 when your program begins (Enology program between the age of 21 to 35)

-- Have an interest in agriculture and possess sufficient experience to benefit from the program
+- Have an interest in gaining experience in agriculture

 - Have an interest in learning about another culture and sharing your home culture with people in your hosting community

-- Have the maturity necessary to live in a foreign country, away from your family and friends- meaning you can adapt to a different lifestyle and live together with people who have different beliefs and values
+- Have the maturity to live in a foreign country, away from your family and friends, and you can adapt to a different lifestyle and live together with people who have different beliefs and values

-- Be able to speak and understand English well enough to learn about the culture and agriculture during your program.
-It is not necessary to be fluent, but you must be able to understand daily conversation when you arrive
+- Be able to speak and understand English well enough to learn about the culture and agriculture during your program

 - Be in good health